Josemalyson/notebooks/llama-cp.md

     len(results) == 5
 ), f"You did not return five and only five results, instead we got {len(results)}."

+# %% [markdown]
-## Question 3
+# ## Question 3
+#

-Generate for me US-based addresses which have a person's name which usually appears on the first line, an optional company name which often goes on the second line, a street address which has a number followed by some text description, a city and state where the state is a two letter identifier and comes after the city name, and zip code which is a five digit number (but as a string, since it could start with 0) followed by an optional hyphen and four more digits.
+# Generate for me US-based addresses which have a person's name which usually appears on the first line, an optional
+# company name which often goes on the second line, a street address which has a number followed by some text description,
+# a city and state where the state is a two letter identifier and comes after the city name, and zip code which is a five
+# digit number (but as a string, since it could start with 0) followed by an optional hyphen and four more digits.
+#
+#

-To make it easy for you to conform to this set of requirements, I created a simple class from the following example -- my mailing address!
+# To make it easy for you to conform to this set of requirements, I created a simple class from the following example --
+# my mailing address!
+#

-> Dr. Christopher Brooks
+# > Dr. Christopher Brooks
->
+# >
-> > School of Information, University of Michigan
+# > > School of Information, University of Michigan
-> >
+# > >
-> > 105 S. State St.
+# > > 105 S. State St.
-> >
+# > >
-> > Ann Arbor, MI
+# > > Ann Arbor, MI
-> >
+# > >
-> > 48109-1285
+# > > 48109-1285
+#

-Your function should return exactly 5 of these entries!
+# Your function should return exactly 5 of these entries!
+#

-And, if you've gotten this far in the course, why not send me a postcard and introduce yourself?
-Everyone loves getting mail!
+# And, if you've gotten this far in the course, why not send me a postcard and introduce yourself?
+Everyone loves getting
+# mail!
+#

-(Don't forget to add **United States** if sending mail internationally, even though field is missing from the assignment `MailingAddress` class.)
+# (Don't forget to add **United States** if sending mail internationally, even though field is missing from the assignment
+# `MailingAddress` class.)
+#

+# %%
 import os
 import json
 import re